nedbat/coveragepy/doc/cmd.rst

 Lines are highlighted green for executed, red for missing, and gray for excluded.
 The counts at the top of the file are buttons to turn on and off the highlighting.

+If you prefer a different style for your HTML report, you can provide your own CSS file to apply, by specifying a CSS file in the [html] section of the configuration file.
+See :ref:`config_html` for details.

 A number of keyboard shortcuts are available for navigating the report.
 Click the keyboard icon in the upper right to see the complete list.